jack-bradshaw/AndroidUtilities/README.md

 - `StatusBarHelper`: Contains static methods for hiding and showing the status bar.
 Functionality varies depending on SDK version.
 - `ThemeColorHelper`: Contains static methods for getting the primary, primary dark and accent colors of the current theme.

-### Collections
-The collections package contains custom collections as well as classes for working with collections.
-The package contains:
- - `Grouper`: An interface definition for sorting the contents of a collection into a set of smaller collections.
- - `KeyBasedGrouper`: A simple implementation of the Grouper interface.

 ### Views
 There is currently one class in the views package: `SquareImageView`.
 This View is a subclass of the ImageView class which constrains the height and width to be equal.

-### Testing
-The testing package contains the `@Tested` annotation.
-This annotation allows you to keeping track of which classes have been tested, and whether or not the tests require the android framework.
-This package previously contained

 ### Utilities
 The utilities package contains useful classes which must be instantiated to be used.
 The package contains: